Construction Union Wage Rate Index (as of November 2022)

 SOURCE OF WEIGHT DATA

-Census data provided the number of workers data used in the CUWRI weight calculations.
+Census data provides the number of workers data used in the CUWRI weight calculations.
 These counts include workers 15 years and over in each CMA and trade based on the National Occupational Classification for statistics.

 The annual average hourly rate data is calculated based on an arithmetic mean for the 12 months of hourly basic construction union wage rates from the CUWRI for each trade and CMA.